heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/PRESENTATION.md

 ### Specifications

 - No single standard
-- CommonMark and GitHub Flavored Markdown
+- CommonMark and GitHub Flavored Markdown are the most popular
-- Custom extensions for features
+- Custom extensions for additional features on some platforms

 ![bg right contain](./images/markdown-specifications.png)